 The Maker: Zotter is an Austrian bean-to-bar chocolate maker with a penchant for the wacky.
 But at the heart of everything Zotter do is a simple, ethical approach to chocolate making.
 Read about Zotter here.

 5. Dormouse Chocolates- 38% Toasted White Chocolate (AOC White Bean to Bar Gold 2018)

 The Bar: The dark blonde bar has a soft, fudgy texture.
-We noted plenty of sweet caramel, and touches of muscovado and malt.
+We noted plenty of sweet caramel, touches of muscovado, and malt.
 This bar is undoubtedly a sweet treat with a sophisticated caramac-like quality, thanks to the toasting of the milk powder.

 The Cocoa Butter: The cocoa butter comes all the way to Manchester from Madagascar.